sarahciston/codingcare/posts/0critintro.md

 >"the skills, wisdom, resources, and hacks disabled people utilize for navigating and altering inaccessible worlds.
 In pushing crip technoscience as a field of research and a practice of critical 'knowing-making', we conjure frictional practices of access production, acknowledging that science and technology can be used to both produce and dismantle injustice." [-@hamraieCripTechnoscienceManifesto2019a]

 Their manifesto reminds us that disabled people are not minoritized users of technologies created by experts but instead are experts themselves at actively adapting technologies to their needs.
 [This holds true for many other minoritized communities as well.]
 By centering their community as knowledge holders and creators, and by seeing "interdependence as a political technology," they shift the design goals for technology.
 Rather than outsiders providing services to achieve normalized individual independence, they reorient toward kinship building [-@hamraieCripTechnoscienceManifesto2019a].

 Louise Hickman's ethnographic work on the ethics of access foregrounds access workers' key role in the production of crip technoscientific knowledge.
 She examines the highly customized dictionaries developed by her own Communication Access Real-Time Translation operator working in academic spaces, in order to show how their captioning work for the d/Deaf and hard of hearing community is "both the practice of crip technoscience as well as its product."
 Hickman highlights the collaborative, embedded nature of the work and the crip technoscience emphasis on "knowledge-from-below." [@hickmanTranscriptionWorkPractices2019a]
 [CITEMingus]

 Thus, form is always forming from within complex systems of interrelation.
 Formative and transformative technologies are more (and less) than their forms.
 They must emerge on our own terms — from the formats and methods of the communities they serve, with our values, goals, and approaches leading the way.

 Interdependence has been my intuitive compass, my frustration and fascination, for as long as I remember.
 I have searched for the means to describe this feeling, through art, literature, touch, and other means.
 Slowly and repeatedly, I keep finding that the best resources for describing this sense of interdependence come from Indigenous sources.

-If I admit that much research starts from personal interest and intuition and then searches for communities and sources to support it, that objectivity (a feminist objectivity) is a collection of varied subjectivities [Haraway].
-*interdependence is indigenous knowledge* this is something i absorb intuitively and then find the citation for after, as much research happens.
+*Interdependence is indigenous knowledge.*

 >>"an object or thing is not as important as one's relationship to it. [...] reality *is* relationships or sets of relationships." [@wilsonResearchCeremonyIndigenous2008, 73]